Theda Bara

 Theda Bara (/ˈθiːdə ˈbærə/ THEE-də-_-BARR-ə; born Theodosia Burr Goodman; July 29, 1885 – April 7, 1955) was an American silent film and stage actress.
 Bara was one of the more popular actresses of the silent era and one of cinema's early sex symbols.
-Her femme fatale roles earned her the nickname "The Vamp" (short for vampire, here meaning a seductive woman), (Note: These roles did not portray the undead vampires featured in later horror films.
+Her femme fatale roles earned her the nickname "the Vamp" (short for "vampire", here meaning a seductive woman), (Note: These roles did not portray the undead vampires featured in later horror films.
 The term "vampire" for a seductive woman was derived from "The Vampire", an 1897 poem by Rudyard Kipling, inspired by Philip Burne-Jones' 1896 painting "The Vampire" depicting a woman (purportedly Mrs Patrick Campbell, a stage actress and the artist's ex-lover) mounting an unconscious man.) later fueling the rising popularity in "vamp" roles based in exoticism and sexual domination.

-Born to a Jewish family in Cincinnati, Ohio, Bara was the biggest star of Fox Studios, which concocted a fictitious persona for her as an Egyptian-born woman interested in the occult.
+Born to a Jewish family in Cincinnati, Bara was the biggest star of Fox Studios, which concocted a fictitious persona for her as an Egyptian-born woman interested in the occult.
 She made 43 films between 1914 and 1926.
-3 of her films were for Pathe, 1 was for Chadwick Pictures and 39 were for Fox but most of which were lost in the 1937 Fox vault fire.
-She left Fox in 1919 and was unable to recapture her previous success.
-After her marriage to Charles Brabin in 1921, she made three more films and then retired from acting in 1926.
+Three of her films were for Pathe, one was for Chadwick Pictures, and 39 were for Fox; most of these were lost in the 1937 Fox vault fire.

+After leaving Fox in 1919, Bara was unable to recapture her previous success.
+Following a marriage to Charles Brabin in 1921, she made three more films before retiring from acting in 1926.
 Bara never appeared in any sound films.